assdiop/SprintBoot_demo/README.md

 # SprintBoot_demo
-This is my first projetc in JAVA SpringBoot
+This is my first project in JAVA SpringBoot